csbrooks6/csbrooks6.github.io/index.md

 <img class="inset right" src="{{site.url}}/assets/images/chris128.jpg">

 My name's Christopher Brooks, and I'm a software developer.
-I tought myself how to program when I was in fifth grade, on our TI/99-4a.
+I tought myself how to program when I was a kid, on my TI/99-4a.
 Ever since then, I've had a passion for programming.
 I'm a fast-learner, and a self-reliant problem solver.
 I enjoy working on a small tight-knit team, on projects that matter to people.

 Much of my career I've worked in games, usually with C++ and scripting languages such as lua and python.
 I've also worked on significant full-stack web development projects, including designing and implementing an ecommerce engine.
 While at a web consultancy, I did work on toyota.com and on a prototype for orbitz.com.